wren-lang/wren/doc/site/syntax.markdown

 ## Method calls

-Wren is a deeply object-oriented language, so most code consists of method calls.
-They look pretty familiar:
+Wren is object-oriented, so most code consists of method calls.
+They look like this:

     :::wren
     io.write("hello")